Wrongful Termination

-Our Federal Employment Lawyers Can Help You With Your Wrongful Termination Case
+Our Federal Employment Lawyers Can Help You with Your Wrongful Termination Case

 The rights of employees to continued employment, promotions, etc. are governed by many laws, both state and federal.
 This office is primarily involved with protecting the rights of federal civilian employees.
 Such employees, working for the United States government, generally have the right to continued employment unless the employing agency can prove that there is “just cause” for termination.
 Such employees have appeal rights for all serious “adverse actions” taken against them by their employer, including terminations, lengthy suspensions without pay, demotions, etc.